 It is the first time I am writing about Italy and don’t get me wrong I traveled to Italy before, but I just didn’t feel passionate about this country enough or I was just not mature enough for it.
-If you are in Italy you have to go deep in to it, you have to understand culture, history, feel the Italy with all your senses.
+If you are in Italy you have to go deep into it, you have to understand culture, history, feel Italy with all your senses.
 So if you are ready and this is your first time in Italy then expect some amazing things from this country.

 Things to Expect in Italy

 Let’s start with the most important thing in Italy – FOOD.
 I think one day I will write another blog post just for this topic.
 Italians are so proud of their meals and you know what?
 They know how to make amazing meals.
-Their cuisine usually is quite simple, but they use real, fresh, local products, home made products and that’s why the taste is something special!
-I like what Gregg Wallace told about Italian cuisine, you don’t need to go to a fancy restaurant to get a good meal, you can go to a cheap restaurants and the quality of food still be amazing, because Italians know what they are doing and that’s definitely true.
-Traditions of food making goes generation to generation and that’s why it makes it so special.
+Their cuisine usually is quite simple, but they use real, fresh, local products, homemade products and that’s why the taste is something special!
+I like what Gregg Wallace told about Italian cuisine, you don’t need to go to a fancy restaurant to get a good meal, you can go to cheap restaurants and the quality of food still be amazing, because Italians know what they are doing and that’s definitely true.
+Traditions of food making go generation to generation and that’s why it makes it so special.

-So don’t expect to stick to your diet, actually for the first time in my life when I tried a local pizza I thought “well, if I gain some weight during my trip then it was totally worth it”.
+So don’t expect to stick to your diet, actually for the first time in my life when I tried a local pizza I thought “well if I gain some weight during my trip then it was totally worth it”.
 Also, if you don’t feel full of carbs then you are doing Italy trip wrong.

-It’s hard to say what you have to try here, because Italians have so many dishes, but the most famous are:
+It’s hard to say what you have to try here because Italians have so many dishes, but the most famous are: